Tenants Liability Insurance: what is it?

 Tenants Liability Insurance, you say?!
 You may not have heard of it before, but the chances are that if you’re a renter then you’ll be asked to get it before long.
 Self-confessed insurance enthusiasts that we are, we thought that we’d give you guys the lowdown on this lesser-known insurance plan popping up around the UK.
+The below video gives you all the basics, but feel free to read the whole article for more details.

 What is Tenants Liability Insurance?

 This can range from things as small as a stain on the carpet, or a broken lamp, to more serious operations like broken windows or burst pipes.
-It’s particularly helpful for people living in pre-furnished properties, as there’s so much more to damage.

 How is this different from my security deposit?